zavolanlab/htsinfer/issue13.md

 ## Function description:

-input parameters:
-* sequences = list of sequences
-* a,b: specifying the range of lengths of motifs
-output: dictionary with paired data: { "motif_seq" : frequency }

 1) create all possible motifs with lengths in range [a,b], save as list motifs idea for code: nucleotides = ["A", "T", "G", "C"]